Sidhu humbled, Channi declared Congress CM face for Punjab polls | Politics

 Sidhu humbled, Channi declared Congress CM face for Punjab polls

-Congress leader Rahul Gandhi on Sunday declared Charanjit Singh Channi as his partys chief ministerial face for the high-stakes Punjab Assembly polls, a recognition that was also coveted by state party chief Navjot Singh Sidhu.Gandhi made this announcement addressing a virtual rally here, after Sidhu in a speech hailed the partys decision to make Channi as the state CM after the unceremonious exit of the Amarinder Singh last year.People of Punjab said we need a chief minister who is from a gareeb ghar humble family, who understands poverty and hunger, Gandhi said.
+Congress leader Rahul Gandhi on Sunday declared Charanjit Singh Channi as his partys chief ministerial face for the high-stakes Punjab Assembly polls, a recognition that was also coveted by state party chief Navjot Singh Sidhu.Gandhi made this announcement addressing a virtual rally, where Sidhu also hailed the partys decision to make Channi as the state CM following the unceremonious exit of the Amarinder Singh last September.

 - Country: